About

 Community Quilts Group - At Community Quilts we make quilts to provide comfort and warmth to people in need.
 Some recipients of our quilts have been Kapiti Women's Refuge, Kapiti Youth Support, Cosy Kiwi Kids, flood victims in Hawkes Bay and local fire victims.

 Community Quilts has a large supply of fabric and partly completed projects that have been donated You can either work on a quilt at home by yourself or join with friends and share the experience.
 Every two months there is Community Quilts Day where we can all work on our quilts together at the Bridge Club.
-We meet on a Saturday from 10am til about 2.30pm but you can attend for all or part of this time .
-You can find out more about Community Quilts by clicking here
+We meet on a Saturday from 10am till about 2.30pm but you can attend for all or part of this time .
+You can find out more about Community Quilts by clicking here.

 So while several small groups of quilters continue to meet in the community, our Guild has achieved our aim of enabling quilters on the Kapiti Coast to meet and share their passion for the craft, on a larger scale.

-Guild Committee 2023-2024
+Guild Committee 2024-2025

 Corinne Gower